 Embrace beautiful green beginnings

-With many people energised to enjoy nature after various pandemic restrictions, Scotland is the place to be as it seeks to improve biodiversity protect climate, food and water security and sustainable livelihoods.
 Scotland is springing into action with many organisations, partners and initiatives joining forces to promote biodiversity.
 A shining example of putting nature first is the Species on the Edge Programme, led by NatureScot, delivering nine projects for 40 vulnerable species across seven areas along Scotland's coast and islands.

 The initiative works with local communities in some of Scotland’s most remote areas to establish projects that are a vital lifeline for our most nationally and internationally vulnerable coastal and island wildlife.

-The Greenspace Map for Scotland…a world first
+The Greenspace Map for Scotland

 You’re spoilt for choice with biodiversity spaces in Scotland.
 The interactive map gives information about the type and extent of greenspace in urban Scotland (i.e. towns and cities with a population of over 3000), provided by the 32 Scottish Councils.

-The map is useful if you’re a student and/or a young professional who likes the outdoors.
+The map is useful if you’re a student or a young professional who likes the outdoors.
 It categorises greenspace into 23 different open space types (for example, public parks, private gardens, play areas, semi-natural, community gardens and allotments).

 Scotland belongs to Europe's largest urban nature fund

 You’re in great company if you support biodiversity and have eyes on living in Scotland’s green cities.
-With around 80% of its population living in urban areas, the nation is part of Europe's largest urban nature fund (Green Infrastructure Fund).
+With around 80% of the population living in urban areas, the nation is part of Europe's largest urban nature fund (Green Infrastructure Fund).
 This fund is creating multi-functional sites to improve biodiversity value, environmental equality, health and wellbeing, plus address social inclusion.

 As part of Scotland’s commitment to biodiversity, over 44 million trees have been planted, and 250,000 hectares of degraded and drained peatland are being restored back to functioning ecosystems.